zexa/fantoccini-session-manager/README.md

 Warning: This crate is in active development.
 Its public signatures may change drastically.

 # fantoccini-session-manager
-This crate helps to manage multiple geckodriver sessions via the fantoccini api.

 I solved a problem with fantoccini and geckodriver - specificly, the ability to manage multiple connections in one application.

 First of all, what is fantoccini: https://github.com/jonhoo/fantoccini